honeypieio/shrubcoop.org/content/events/members-decision-making-meeting.md

 +++
 author = "SHRUB Coop"
-description = "As a member you're welcome to take part in how our organisation is run!" location = "Zero Waste Hub, 22 Bread Street, Edinburgh" tags = [] time = "2019-10-03T17:00:00+00:00" title = "Members' Decision Making Meeting"
+description = "As a member you're welcome to take part in how our organisation is run!" location = "Zero Waste Hub, 22 Bread Street, EH3 9AF" tags = [] time = "2019-10-03T17:00:00+00:00" title = "Members' Decision Making Meeting"